-Without doubt the most permanent impression left by Lady Bearsted at Upton was in the gardens.
-A walk from the orchard, past the rock garden, along the herbaceous borders and north lake borders, past the formal gardens and the hornton stone staircase finishing in the Bog Garden means your gaze never leaves the inspirations of Lady Bearsted, realised by Kitty Lloyd Jones, her garden designer
+Lady Bearsted’s enduring legacy is Upton's gardens.
+A walk from the orchard, past the rock garden, down the herbaceous border, along the Mirror Pool, past the formal gardens and hornton stone staircase, finishing in the Bog Garden, means your gaze never leaves her inspirations, realised by Kitty Lloyd Jones, her garden designer.

 Great walking from Upton

 This walk follows old ley lines, taking you to stunning views over Warwickshire where you look down on to an English Civil War battlefield.
 There is a choice of two inns to take a rest, both of which have links to the battle.

 The Shenington Round

 The Shenington Round takes in the same stunning view as the other two walks but it approaches it from Shenington Village where you can stop off for a welcome break at the Bell Inn.

 The What a View Walk